Back to blog

 2. sum(inputs) >= sum(outputs

-3. Update the UTXO set Ethereum uses this framing because it want to define its APPLY function with a richer "state" then UTXOs.
+3. Update the UTXO set Ethereum uses this framing because it want to define its APPLY function with a richer "state" than UTXOs.
 The whitepaper survey alternative blockchain apps and argues that building each one special purpose protocol could be redundant.
 Therefore, ETH aims for a single general platform where the blockchain is the computer and contracts are programs on it.

 Decentralized Ordering#